Pompano Beach, FL 33069

 The Diagnostic and Statistic Manual of Mental Disorders, Fifth Edition (DSM-V) includes a list of criteria a person must meet to be professionally diagnosed with a fentanyl addiction (as well as other opioid use disorders):

-• Using fentanyl in greater amounts than intended for longer periods of time than intended
+• Using fentanyl in greater amounts than intended for longer periods than intended

 • Repeated attempts to cut back on fentanyl use or quit entirely with limited or short-term success